mdkmotsuenyane/mdkmotsuenyane/README.md

 ## Hi there 🖐🏾

-I'm Mokadi a software development student in South Africa 🇿🇦
+I'm Mokadi a software development student from South Africa 🇿🇦

 - I already worked on Projects using Java,HTML, CSS and JavaScript💻
 - I'm currently learning C#, .Net framework and PHP 💻